 Faculty members serve as mentors to students.
 As an anthropology major, you may work on a professor's research project or conduct a research project of your own.

 Archaeology is generally considered to be part of anthropology.
 However, at UNT, our three archaeologists, Reid Ferring, Lisa Nagaoka, and Steve Wolverton are housed in the Geography Department.
-Undergraduate students who are interested in Archaeology may major in Anthropology or Geography at UNT.
-To choose the correct major, students should seek advice from faculty members in both departments.
 Generally speaking, those interested in archaeology with an anthropological focus (concerning social and cultural perspectives) should major in Anthropology and then take a variety of Archaeology courses.
 Those students interested in Archaeological Science (environmental archaeology, geoarchaeology, zooarchaeology) should major in Geography.
 Graduate students interested in studying Archaeology at UNT must do so through the Master's in Applied Geography program.
 All Archaeology courses are listed under the ARCH prefix and are taught through the Department of Geography.